7uperior/famlafl/docs/source/implementations/sampling.rst

 Sample Weights
 ##############

-mlfinlab supports two methods of applying sample weights.
+famlafl supports two methods of applying sample weights.
 The first is weighting an observation based on its given return as well as average uniqueness.
 The second is weighting an observation based on a time decay.

 By Returns and Average Uniqueness